hmrc/service-manager/README.md

 Introducing Service Manager

-A set of utilities to run applications and micro services during the development and testing phase... and make development easier in a micros service environment
+A set of utilities to run applications and micro services during the development and testing phase... and make development easier in a micro service environment

 #Prerequsites